---

 mutate(weight_lost_percent = (weight_lost_g / initial_weight_g) * 100)

-A useful helper function for mutate() is the case_when() function, which allows you to create new columns based on multiple conditions.
-We do this with the notation case_when(condition1 ~ value1, condition2 ~ value2, ...).
+A useful helper function for `mutate()` is the `case_when()` function, which allows you to create new columns based on multiple conditions.
+We do this with the notation `case_when(condition1 ~ value1, condition2 ~ value2, ...)`.

-mousezempic_dosage_data %>%
+dosage %>%

 # create a new column called weight_loss_category